This printed article is located at https://investor.mencast.com.sg/financials.html

 Non-current liabilities

-The decline was mainly attributed to:
+The decrease was mainly attributable to:

 Review of Condensed Interim Statement of Cash Flows